 Address: Jl.
 Monkey Forest, Ubud, Kabupaten Gianyar, Bali 80571, Indonesia

 Fee: $50,000 IDR

-If you have extra time in Ubud, you might want to add this waterfall.
-We were not allowed to swim, but you could get pretty close up the falls.
+If you have extra time in Ubud, you might want to add this waterfall to your Bali bucket list.
+We were not allowed to swim in the falls, but you could get pretty close up the falls.
 It seemed that there wasn’t much rain during our visit since I’ve seen other photos where there was lots of water!

 You can also find a little spring at the bottom of the entrance where you could go in to escape the heat.
 There were also shops at the entrance for our gelato fix.